Zwonkous/GoldenDarkSpeedrunSidebar/README.md

 ### Effective against the defective.
 GoldenDark automatically backs up and checks for issue with your save data where your times are stored.
 It will also replace corrupted files where necessary.

+### One size fits all.
+GoldenDark's Sidebar can adjust accordingly to any size you give it.

 ### GoldenDark Online
 See the grind times of other GoldenDark users, interact with them and sync your data across other instances of GoldenDark that you're logged into.[^2]